Foxtail Lily, Desert Candle

 Handle the thick, brittle roots carefully; they tend to rot when bruised or broken.
 Plant them in rich, fast-draining soil, setting crown just below surface in mildwinter climates, 4–6 in. deep in colder ones.
 Space roots 2–4 ft. apart.
 When leaves die down, mark spot; don't disturb roots.
 Don't let soil dry out completely during dormancy.
 Provide winter mulch in coldest areas.

-White colored flowers.
+Purple colored flowers.